Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - [Checkbox]
 Mark a checkbox to select a row.
 The *Edit* section is displayed.
-When selecting the checkbox in the table header, all rows are selected.

-[comment]: <> (Das funktioniert nicht wirklich so.
+[comment]: <> (When selecting the checkbox in the table header, all rows are selected?
+Das funktioniert nicht wirklich so.
 Bug?
 Kommentar hinzugefügt in Bugs file.)

 - *ID*
 Content identification number.
 This value is assigned automatically by the system.